benzenma123/mylinuxforwork-dotfiles/.github/ISSUE_TEMPLATE/Report.md

 Hi Stephan Raabe, I'm benzenma123 and I've try to use your dotfiles for Fedora but it not going so well.
-Please fix the problem
-Sincerely
-by benzenma123
+The Problem is hyprlock, hyprland, Hyprpaper (and other stuff for hyprland) cannot be install when I use your scripts so please fix it :)